slackito/zip/README.md

 # rust-zip

-A simple rust library to read and write Zip files.
-Currently only reading them is supported, and it's probably broken :)
+A simple rust library to read and write Zip archives, which is also my pet project for learning Rust.
+At the moment you can list the files in a Zip archive, as well as extracting them if they are either stored (uncompressed) or deflated, but I plan to add write support soon.

 A simple example
 ----------------